Leadership and learning are

 influential Leaders look from inside out; from themselves to their horizons; they understand that whatever they do, or not, ripples outwards, and into the future.
 It is the typical ‘Butterfly Effect’ at work.

-The spill-over effects of iLP are enormous – both for individuals and society in general.
+The spill-over effects of influential Leadership are enormous – both for individuals and society generally.

 While each person benefits from being an influential Leader, as do those who are in the ambit of their impact, it is imperative that the greater the leverage, the greater the need for influential Leadership.

 Karoo’s influential Leadership Activation Program. a journey

 The Core Content is based on the fundamentals of influential Leadership,

 teams, businesses, public sector entities or NGO’s.